Feodosia overview

 The city of Crimea republic.

-Feodosia (also spelled Feodosiya, Theodosia, Feodosiia) is a sea port and a resort city located on the coast of the Black Sea, in the Crimea.
+Feodosia (other spellings: Feodosiya, Theodosia, Feodosiia) is a sea port and a resort city located on the coast of the Black Sea, in Crimea.

 The current status of Feodosia is disputed between Ukraine and Russia.
 De facto, it is controlled by Russia as the entire Crimea.